Realtors: Are you protecting your clients from possible hidden costs?

 A common wood destroying organisms’ inspection will consist of an overall look of your structural wood members to make sure that there are neither damaged nor infected.
 The inspector will check the entire property for this including (but not limited to) the exterior, garage, attic, crawl space (if available) and the interior.
 It will list (if any) recommendations to control or resolve the situations that are found during the inspection process.
 It will as well be stating any excessive moisture conditions that may be occurring like roofing or plumbing leaks.
 It will as well note any areas or items that might attract an infestation to your structure in the future; this will include earth to wood contacts, firewood against the wall, among others.
 This will assist you in getting a good overall idea of how the property is currently doing.
 Of course the inspection is only limited to visible and accessible areas, but what you see on the outside can many times tell you a lot about what is occurring on the hidden areas of the structure.
 If you would like to know a little bit more about our inspections and what it entails, be sure to check out our termite inspection process.

 My professional recommendation after so many years of experience in the termite/wdo business is; protect yourself and your client (buyer/seller) by having a wood destroying organism inspection completed.
+Furthermore, consider automate sales prospecting automation tools in the business in order to grow the business’s customer base and generate revenue streams.
 Even if you think the house is clear, even if you think there is no money to fix it or the owner will not be willing to pay, get it inspected and at least this way you know what you are getting yourself into.
 Many times we are the last ones to be called out to the property before a loan needs clearance, and by this time it’s too late and the expenses have to be absorbed or the escrow falls apart.
 Protect your customers and yourself by being prepared and addressing any potential situations before they arise and don’t get yourself or your clients into a bad situation like this.

 Get your property inspected today for free (where available) by a GC Termite Control licensed inspector, give us a call at (619) 421-2101 with any questions your might have or you can as well set up your appointment online here.